glouppe/info8002-large-scale-data-systems/lecture7.md

 associated to their partition.
 - RPC to read the data from the local disks for the map workers.
 - When the reduce worker reads intermediate data for its partition:
-    - it sorts the data by intermediate keys.
+    - it sorts the data by intermediate keys $k'$.
-    - all occurrences of the same key are grouped together.
+    - all occurrences $v_i'$ of the same key are grouped together.

 ---